Hamza-18/AI-TrafficControl/README.md

 This function is designed to encourage smoother traffic by rewarding reduced congestion and penalizing increased congestion.

-#### Key Functions
+<h3> Key Functions </h3>

 **get_state**
-The get_state function gathers the current state of the traffic environment, including the traffic light phase and the flow of vehicles in each lane.
+The get_state function gathers the current state of the traffic from sumo, including the traffic light phase and the flow of vehicles in each lane.
 It works as follows:
+- **Traffic Light Phase**:

-Traffic Light Phase: The function first retrieves the current traffic light phase (e.g., Green, Yellow, Red) from the SUMO simulation using the traci API.
+  - Retrieve the current traffic light phase (e.g., Green, Yellow, Red) from the SUMO simulation using the `traci` API.

+- **Vehicle Data**:
-Vehicle Data: It collects a list of vehicles currently in the simulation and checks their position (lane) and accumulated waiting time (how long they’ve been waiting).
+  - Collect a list of vehicles currently in the simulation.
+  - Check each vehicle's position (lane) and accumulated waiting time (how long they’ve been waiting).

+- **Traffic Flow Calculation**:
-Traffic Flow Calculation: For each vehicle, the function assigns it to one of the three lanes: top-right, bottom-left, or bottom.
-It counts the number of vehicles in each lane and tracks their waiting time.
+  - Assign each vehicle to one of the four lanes: top-right, bottom-left, top, or bottom.
+  - Count the number of vehicles in each lane.
+  - Track the accumulated waiting time for vehicles in each lane.

+- **Traffic Flow Classification**:
-Traffic Flow Classification: If the accumulated wait time in a lane is more than 50 seconds, the traffic flow is classified as "high".
+  - If the accumulated waiting time in a lane is more than 50 seconds, classify the traffic flow as **"high"**.
-If it's between 20 and 50 seconds, it’s classified as "medium".
+  - If the accumulated waiting time is between 20 and 50 seconds, classify the traffic flow as **"medium"**.
-Otherwise, it’s classified as "low".
+  - If the accumulated waiting time is less than 20 seconds, classify the traffic flow as **"low"**.

 This function helps track the environment's state, allowing the agent to make decisions based on real-time traffic conditions.